varunkumardev/amitmerchant1990.github.io/_posts/2020-11-01-how-to-upgrade-application-codebase-to-use-PHP-8-features-rector.md

 ![](/images/rector-applied-rules.png)

-If you're satisfied with all the changes, you can finally apply all changes in real by dropping `--dry-run` from the previous command and run it like so.
+If you're satisfied with the potential changes, you can finally apply all changes in real by dropping `--dry-run` from the previous command and run it like so.

 ```bash
 $ vendor/bin/rector process src